ragerumal/terraform-beginner-bootcamp-2023/journal/week1.md

 our root module structure is as follows :

 - PROJECT_ROOT
-   - varibles.tf - stores the structure of input variables
+    - variables.tf        # stores the structure of input variables
-   - main.tf - everything else
+    - main.tf             # everything else
-   - providers.tf - defined required providers and thier configuration
+    - providers.tf        # defined required providers and their configuration
-   - outputs.tf - Stores our output
+    - outputs.tf          # stores our output
-   - terraform.tfvars - the data of variables we want to load in to our terraform project
+    - terraform.tfvars    # the data of variables we want to load into our Terraform project
-   - README.md - required for root modules
+    - README.md           # required for root modules

 [Standard Module Structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure)